bhctest123/soberlivingappcom-new/src/content/blog/your-questions-about-opening-a-sober-living-home-in-nebraska-answered.md

 ---
-title: "Sober Living App - Your Questions About Opening a Sober Living Home in Nebraska, Answered"
+title: 'Your Questions About Opening a Sober Living Home in Nebraska, Answered'
 description: "There is a very high demand for sober living in Nebraska and not enough homes to meet that demand."
 date: 2023-01-17
 author: "Ben Weiss"